6 members states

 The choice of the Canarian Oceanic Platform to test this technology is essentially due to the characteristics of the oceanic soil of the region where this platform is found to be suitable for the type of anchorage that will be used in this demonstration project (gravity anchoring).
 This platform is also equipped with infrastructure that allows the energy transport cable to be directly connected here, which is another factor that contributed to this choice.

-The installation is scheduled for between the last quarter of 2020 and the first quarter of 2021.
+The installation is scheduled for the last quarter of 2021.

 - Led by X1 Wind